 Many insecticides, fungicides, miticides, and other pesticides can cause damage that is irreversible.
 However, as plants grow, the damage will remain on the older leaves, and the new growth will emerge healthy.

-Those plants with chemical injury from herbicides or fertilizers do not have the same response.
+Plants with chemical injury from herbicides or fertilizers do not exhibit the same response.
 Typically, these chemicals can cause new growth to look damaged as well.
 More information can be found in this article: Herbicide Injury to Garden Plants

-With so many factors and variables to consider, it can be difficult to determine if the injury observed is due to a chemical misapplication or due to poor environmental conditions or biotic factors like disease.
-Phytotoxicity symptoms are often very similar to other problems, and especially in situations of drift or accidental applications, there is often not enough information available to make a conclusive determination.
+With numerous factors and variables to consider, it can be challenging to determine whether the observed injury is caused by chemical misapplication, poor environmental conditions, or biotic factors such as disease.
+Phytotoxicity symptoms are often similar to those of other problems, and especially in situations of drift or accidental applications, there is often insufficient information available to make a conclusive determination.

 It is also possible for drift, accidental applications, or spills to occur and no phytotoxicity is observed.
 Proper management of any plant exposed to a misapplication of any chemical is important, whether it shows signs or symptoms of injury or not.